NLCP/AlgoLabel/doc/CodeLabel.md

 * Uses a [pretrained SAFE model](https://github.com/gadiluna/SAFE) to compute embeddings for each function in the available source files
 * Note that the available model is built using a Tensorflow version <2.

+Output:

+* Adds a list "safe" with the computed SAFE embeddings for each function in 'code'.

 ### Step 4.
 Prepare Input <a name="step-4-prepare-input"></a>